-(Updated July 24, 2020) The New York State Senate has passed a ban on the sale of dogs, cats, and rabbits from pet stores that obtain their animals from large commercial breeders.
+The New York State Senate has passed a pet store ban to prohibit the retail sale of dogs, cats, and rabbits.

-New York has one of the highest concentrations of pet stores in the United States.
-The new legislation could change the lives of hundreds of animals.
+New York has one of the highest concentrations of pet stores in the U.S. And the new legislation could change the lives of hundreds of animals.

 “Shutting down the puppy mill pipeline will help stop unscrupulous breeders from engaging in—and profiting from—unconscionable brutality,” Matt Bershadker, ASPCA president and CEO, said in a statement.
 “We are thrilled to see the Senate pass this bill, and we look forward to working with Senator Gianaris and Assemblymember Rosenthal to advance the bill through the full Legislature to make it law, signaling New York’s determination to reject animal cruelty statewide.”